 Principles of Molecular Photochemistry: An Introduction develops photochemical and photophysical concepts from a small set of familiar principles.
 Developed from Nick Turro’s best-selling text for three decades – Modern Molecular Photochemistry – this updated primer introduces an initial paradigm that relates the photon and a reactant molecular structure to photochemistry through the structure and dynamics of electronically excited states, reactive intermediates and products.
 The same paradigm is readily adapted to incorporate the photon and a reactant molecular structure to photophysics.
 The book provides brilliantly clear descriptions in pictorial terms that can be readily understood by the student and applied to systems of interest.
 This text will be of interest to not only practicing photochemists and their students, but also to biological scientists, polymer scientists, material scientists and nanoscientists who use photochemistry and photophysics in their research and teaching.
 For adopting professors, an art CD of figures from the book is also available.

-Nicholas J. Turro, left, is the William P. Schweitzer Professor of Chemistry at Columbia University.
+Nicholas J. Turro, left, was the William P. Schweitzer Professor of Chemistry at Columbia University.
 He has been widely recognized by national and international awards as a leader and pioneer in the area of supramolecular chemistry, organic photochemistry, molecular spectroscopy, host-guest chemistry and magnetic effects on photochemical reactions.
 In addition he has received awards for excellence in teaching by Columbia University, the National Science Foundation and the American Chemical Society.
 Read more about the Turro Legacy in the February 2014 issue of Photochemical & Photobiological Sciences.